 I use the budgeting app YNAB which lets me track spending on my phone, but you can also use a simple notebook.

 In the same way, tracking your house savings helps you feel motivated and focused on your goal.

 Sure, you’re saving money for a house.
 But are you really saving money?

 There are likely lots of extra ways to save money in everyday life without going to any crazy frugal extremes.

-For example, if you shop online, make sure to use cashback sites like TopCashBack (my fave!) to get money back on every purchase.
+For example, you’ve probably already cut back on buying unessential items, but sometimes we do need new things.
+That’s ok!
+If you shop online, make sure to use cashback sites like TopCashBack (my fave!) to get money back on every purchase.

 You can also install the Pouch app on your browser to automatically check for any discount codes.

 And if you need a new outfit, there are websites like Everything 5 Pounds clothing where you can find some real bargains.

 You could even try a no-spend weekend once in a while.
 There are loads of fun things to do on the weekend with no money necessary.

 Little things like this can really add up and can give you a substantial extra amount to add to your deposit savings each month.